-Register Description: Interrupt Status Register Register Address: 08h (Common for All Ports)

-Bit: 7 6 5 4 3 2 1 0

-Name: PSR8 PSR7 PSR6 PSR5 PSR4 PSR3 PSR2 PSR1

-Default: 0 0 0 0 0 0 0 0
+Register N Register I Register A Description: ISR on: Interrupt Status Register 08h (Common for All Ports) Bit: 7 6 5 4 3 2 1 0 Name: PSR8 PSR7 PSR6 PSR5 PSR4 PSR3 PSR2 PSR1 Default: 0 0 0 0 0 0 0 0

-This register reports which of the 8 ports are currently generating interrupts.
+The ISR register reports which of the 8 ports are currently generating interrupts.
 ISR.0 reports the status for port 1 (18h), while ISR.7 reports the status for port 8 (F8h).
 When the associated port's status register is read (and consequently cleared), the associated bit in this register is also cleared.
 Note that only status bits that are enabled to generate an interrupt (i.e., the interrupt mask bit is set) set the reporting bit in this register.